 - Once all lug nuts are secure, torque them using a torque wrench ensuring that all sides of individual wheels are torqued evenly for safety and proper functionality during rotating motions when driving or maneuvering your vehicle.

-- Center cap should then be securely fastened onto the wheel with clips or bolts (depending on wheel type).
+- The Center cap should then be securely fastened onto the wheel with clips or bolts (depending on the wheel type).

 - Your new tire is now ready for balancing!

 Once all of the old tires have been removed and the new tire has been bolted on, it’s time to reinstall the lug nuts.
 If any of your lug nuts have become worn, damaged, or deformed, replace them with a new set before you start.
 Torque down each one evenly until they are all tight.